AI-Driven Engineering Leadership

 • Leadership at scale — multiple teams and leads, clear ownership boundaries, growing people without diluting execution standards.

-AI and automation
+AI in Product and Operations

 Stack and domains